GaiusSensei/ws-gate/README.md

 ###Offline Mode

-You may click the "Download as ZIP" button on the [Github Project page](https://github.com/GaiusSensei/ws-gate), and open the 'index.html' file from your browser.
+Switch branches from "master" (the default branch) to "gh-pages" on the top of the [Github Project page](https://github.com/GaiusSensei/ws-gate).
+Afterwards, click the "Download as ZIP" button, unzip the file and open the 'index.html' file on your browser.

 ###F.A.Q.